Call for Code

 Founder statement

-Today, AI is embedded in the systems that govern our societies — healthcare, justice, finance, public infrastructure.
-The responsibility to build technology that serves humanity has never been greater.
+AI now sits inside the systems that govern daily life — healthcare, justice, finance, public infrastructure.
+The responsibility to build it well has never been greater.
 The cost of getting it wrong has never been higher.

 — David Clark, Founder & CEO